 Checklist for written proof and follow-up:

-- Reconfirmation at check-in and with the reservations desk during boarding.
+- Reconfirm your requirements at check-in and again with the reservations desk during the boarding process.

-- Preference for ships, sailings, or itineraries known for Indian or vegetarian offerings, or for vessels with staff experienced in these diets.
+- Where possible, choose ships, sailings, or itineraries known for Indian or vegetarian offerings, or vessels with kitchen staff experienced in these diets.

 How to evaluate and compare cruise lines for Indian/vegetarian/Jain dining